- #1 Vita

-Since 2015, this multiannual workshop series with Bauhaus Dessau aims to investigate transformation concepts of modern and difficult heritage.
-Bauhaus Open Studios – A Project of the Stiftung Bauhaus Dessau in Cooperation with TTÜ and Reiseuni_lab and postgraduate students of the European Master's programme, 2015 and 2016.
+Since 2016, this multiannual workshop series with Bauhaus Dessau aims to investigate transformation concepts of modern and difficult heritage.
+Bauhaus Open Studios – A Project of the Stiftung Bauhaus Dessau in Cooperation with TTÜ and Reiseuni_lab and postgraduate students of the European Master's programme, 2016 & 2017.
 Dagmar Jäger (responsible) with Claudia Perren, Rhys Martin and international guests and the Bauhaus team.

 The tracing of the historical, partly destroyed representations and related sites of the Bauhaus period between 1926 and 1933 in Dessau has been connected in a "Public Space Exhibition" to bridge the modern architecture and concepts of the Bauhaus Era to the new buildings like the Museum 2019.
 Interdisciplinary and multifaceted approaches of de-coding contexts served to understand in situ the Bauhaus period.
 The research goal: to investigate an "urban & spatial network of interventions for knowledge transfer" with 3 main topics: First, to trace the historical biographies of the existing representations and related sites of the Bauhaus period until 1933 in a contextual typology of a "public realm exhibition"; second, to connect the historical network of sites with the new buildings and artistic projects related to the Bauhaus, and third, to relate the pioneer buildings of the historical period with the international impact of the modern movement and reform concepts.
 The investigation of the modern traces leads to heterogeneous and trans medial proposals of knowledge transfer in the public realm of Dessau – a network of exhibition pathways as a public space choreography.
 The design work takes place as cumulative research practice with different groups of international, postgraduate students.